ThomWright/postgres-migrations/README.md

 This is enforced by hashing the file contents of a migration script and storing this in `migrations` table.
 Before running a migration, the previously run scripts are hashed and checked against the database to ensure they haven't changed.

-### Each migration run in a transaction
+### Each migration runs in a transaction

-Ensures each migration is atomic.
+Running in a transaction ensures each migration is atomic.
 Either it completes successfully, or it is rolled back and the process is aborted.

 An exception is made when `-- postgres-migrations disable-transaction` is included at the top of the migration file.
 This allows migrations such as `CREATE INDEX CONCURRENTLY` which cannot be run inside a transaction.